Soft Condorcet Optimization for Ranking of General Agents: Introduction

 \section{Introduction}

-Progress in the field of artificial intelligence has been driven by measuring the performance of agents on common benchmarks and challenge problems.
-AI pioneers designed checkers-playing agents~\citep{Samuel59}, then strove for super-human performance chess~\citep{DeepBlue}, and then in other games such as Backgammon~\citep{tdgammon}, Arimaa~\citep{arimaa}, Go~\citep{Silver16Go}, Starcraft~\citep{Vinyals19Alphastar} and Diplomacy~\citep{Cicero}.
-In machine learning, common benchmarks like the UCI data set repository allowed direct comparisons of supervised learning algorithms~\citep{UCI}.
-Competitions, such as ImageNet, led to breakthroughs in deep learning~\citep{imagenet}.
+Progress in the field of artificial intelligence has been driven by measuring the performance of agents on common benchmarks and challenge problems~\cite{Samuel59,DeepBlue,tdgammon,arimaa,Silver16Go,Vinyals19Alphastar,Cicero}.
+In machine learning, common benchmarks like the UCI data set repository allowed direct comparisons of supervised learning algorithms~\cite{UCI}.
+Competitions, such as ImageNet, led to breakthroughs in deep learning~\cite{imagenet}.

 All of these examples require comparing agents (or models).
 Original success stories such as DeepBlue, TD-Gammon, and AlphaGo focused on a single domain.
 In the past ten years, agents have become increasingly more generally capable.
-AlphaZero extended application of AlphaGo to chess and Shogi~\citep{Silver18AlphaZero}.
-The Arcade Learning Environment~\citep{bellemare13arcade}, which steered much of the agent development in deep reinforcement learning, evaluated agents across 57 different Atari games.
-Recently, language models have been evaluated across suites of tasks such as in HELM~\citep{liang2022holistic}, BIG-bench~\citep{srivastava2023beyond} AgentBench~\citep{liu2023agentbench}, and via a public leaderboard such as Chatbot Arena driven by human voting~\citep{chiang24chatbot}.
+AlphaZero extended application of AlphaGo to chess and Shogi~\cite{Silver18AlphaZero}.
+The Arcade Learning Environment~\cite{bellemare13arcade}, which steered much of the agent development in deep reinforcement learning, evaluated agents across 57 different Atari games.
+Recently, language models have been evaluated across suites of tasks such as in HELM~\cite{liang2022holistic}, BIG-bench~\cite{srivastava2023beyond} AgentBench~\cite{liu2023agentbench}, and via a public leaderboard such as Chatbot Arena driven by human voting~\cite{chiang24chatbot}.
 Answering simple questions for these generally capable agents, such as ``Which is the best agent?'' or ``Is agent $X$ better than agent $Y$?'' or ``What is the relative ranking of agents $X$, $Y$, and $Z$?'' become increasingly more difficult when aggregating over many different contexts: how agents are scored may vary wildly across tasks, data collected for evaluation may not be balanced evenly across tasks (or agents), and classical rating systems were simply not designed for this use case.